LilyNeilsen/tswd-portfolio/critique-by-design.md

 ## Step four: Test the solution

-_Before you conduct your interviews, prepare a simple script.
-Use this as a guide and as a way to take notes as you go forward.
-Come up with your own list of questions you want to ask for the selected visualization.
-Keep the questions broad so you can get the most value out of your feedback.
-Then, document answers to your questions here._
+This section was used to get critique of the redesign of the original visualization.

 Questions to ask (modify these for your own interviews):

-- Can you tell me what you think this is?
+- What do you think this is?

-- Can you describe to me what this is telling you?
+- What do you think this visualization is trying to share?

-- Is there anything you find surprising or confusing?
+- Is there anything you find confusing?

-- Who do you think is the intended audience for this?
+- Who do you think the intended audience for this is?

 - Is there anything you would change or do differently?